by Sarah Grossbart | Sun., Apr. 12, 2020 7:00 AM

-Few people have proven more adept at flipping the script than the 35-year Hollywood vet.
-Sure, she was cut loose from Fox's beloved teen dramedy Beverly Hills, 90210 in part because of her bad girl rep and constant feuds with costar Jennie Garth.
+Few people have proven more adept at flipping the script than the 37-year Hollywood vet.
+Sure, she was cut loose from the original iteration of Fox's beloved teen dramedy Beverly Hills, 90210 in part because of her bad girl rep and constant feuds with costar Jennie Garth.
 "There were times when we wanted to claw each other's eyes out," Garth has admitted.
-But flash-forward nearly three decades—and one successful reboot—later and Garth labels Doherty "one of my dearest, closest friends."
+But flash-forward three decades—and a few reboots—later and Garth labels Doherty "one of my dearest, closest friends."

-And, yes, she made more than a few relationship missteps, with two quickie marriages and a handful of bad engagements to her name.
-But that just made her more adept at recognizing her "soul mate" in photographer husband Kurt Iswarienko, a man she vowed to "walk any path with" and "take any bullet for."
+And, yes, she made a few relationship detours, with two quickie marriages and a handful of bad engagements to her name.
+But that just made her more adept at recognizing her "soulmate" in photographer husband Kurt Iswarienko, a man she vowed to "walk any path with" and "take any bullet for."

 Doherty would be the first to admit she arrived on the 90210 set in 1990 with a bit of a prickly exterior.
 Actually the actress, by then a veteran of TV series Little House on the Prairie and 1989 cult favorite Heathers, would label it as confidence.

 "I'm not saying I don't have my moments of bitchiness, because everybody has them, but it's never for no reason," she explained to People in 1993.
 "I've always been a ballsy kid.
 I know it pisses some people off, but isn't the end result much better?"